davide-lombardo/book-finder/README.md

 ## General Info
 This is Book Finder, it is a simple application that search every book you want.
 I've created it using React and the API of Google Books.

-## Description
-This is my first project using React and Redux.
-I hope that you like it, and that works perfectly.

-## Technologies
-Project is created with:
-* HTML5
-* CSS3
-* React Icons
-* CSS Modules
-* JavaScript ES6
-* Redux Thunk
-* Axios
-* React Router Dom
-* API

 [![Issues][issues-shield]][issues-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]